-The Design phase of a project or project iteration has a mandatory involvement of the Project Leader and the Architect, and optional involvement of the Developer (at the discretion of the Project Leader).
-The deliverables needed at this stage are:
+The Design phase of a project (or iteration) involves Project Leader and Architect, and optionally - but recommended - Developers (at the discretion of the Project Leader).
+The deliverables at this stage are:

-The Project Leader contact the Architect assigned to their circle to define the HLD document taking into account the following factors:
+Project Lead and Architect assigned to a project define the HLD document taking into account the following factors:

 - Functional requirements of the project